Panama entry requirements for Spain passport holders

 Hotel booking or host invitation

-Officers sometimes ask where you're staying, especially if you arrive without a return ticket.
-A hotel confirmation or a letter from your host with their address and phone number covers you.
+Officers may ask where you're staying.
+A hotel confirmation or a letter from your host with their address and phone number is enough.

 Recommended